uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

     df = read_hdf('output.hf5')

-Before or after writing to disk, `df` can be passed to visualization utilities or manipulated using pandas methods.
+Before or after writing to disk, `df` can be passed to visualization utilities or manipulated using `pandas methods <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_.